The Support at Home program (launched on 1 November 2025): The next stage of aged care

 Structure and budgets

 Each funding level comes with a set annual budget.
-Budgets will now roll out quarterly, with reviews every three months.
+Budgets now roll out quarterly, with reviews every three months.
 These regular check-ins ensure your care plan continues to suit your circumstances and that your funding is being used effectively.

 Services and clinical supports